svenmalvik/svenmalvik.com/_posts/2020-09-26-azure-farmer-parameters.md

 /Users/sma/git/farmer-demo1/Program.fs(12,5): error FS0041: No overloads match for method 'DependsOn'.Known types of arguments: WebAppConfig * StorageAccountConfig listAvailable overloads: - member WebAppBuilder.DependsOn : state:WebAppConfig * builder:CoreTypes.IBuilder -> WebAppConfig // Argument 'builder' doesn't match - member WebAppBuilder.DependsOn : state:WebAppConfig * resource:CoreTypes.IArmResource -> WebAppConfig // Argument 'resource' doesn't match - member WebAppBuilder.DependsOn : state:WebAppConfig * resourceName:CoreTypes.ResourceName -> WebAppConfig // Argument 'resourceName' doesn't match [/Users/sma/git/farmer-demo1/FarmerApp.fsproj]
 ```

-I do not know F# yet, so this error might be obvious for others.
-But I have an idea how to solve this (part of a later post).
+I do not know F# yet, so this error might be obvious for others, but I have an idea how to solve this (part of a later post).
 For me it was just painful because my example is directly from the documentation.

 Anyway, the storage key was successfully set under Application Settings.